 English Volunteering Handbook PDF gives advice in detail useful for 1st-time volunteers in Japan.
 Or see the post listing the pages of the English Handbook for Landslide Disaster Volunteering here.

-There are a lot of tools to use at the volunteer center as well as on-location at the volunteer sites, there is no need to bring your own.
+At the volunteer center, there are a lot of tools to use (as well as on-location at the volunteer sites) so there is no need to bring your own.
 There are also hats, towels, masks and gloves among other things for volunteers to freely use.
 Upon arrival, volunteers are asked to fill in the Volunteer Form below with information about whether you have volunteered before or not, your name, age, gender, address, cell number and how long you would like to volunteer.

 Every time volunteering is different, even when going back to the same volunteer center as there are many different locations that have signed up for volunteer help that is given priority on different days.
 Listen here to a discussion of our August volunteering experience at Kuchita with first-time volunteer Emma with forth-time volunteers Jaime and Joy.